 I look back now and I don’t judge myself, I got through it and my son is ok, but I have learnt from the situation and I must come first for my son to be top priority!

 Asking for help is one of the hardest things to do, especially when you don’t know where to start with asking.
 I couldn’t figure out what I needed or wanted from other people.
 I had brain block.
 Every time someone asked me what I wanted or what they could do, the only thing i heard in my head was it shouting ‘I want Chris back, I don’t want anything but Chris back’.
 It was a time of mass confusion, high emotions, and I couldn’t deal with people.
 I built up survival habits and got very good at hibernate from the world but managed to have enough contact to keep people from checking in on us too much or being concerned.
 I just needed the world to give me space, but needed people at the same time, grief is conflicting and confusing!
 These habits were ok for a while but ultimately I had to face what life had thrown at me and find some habits that actually served me and let me work towards having a life again.

 A counsellor (it took me 4 attempts to find the right counsellor) was my first shout for help.
 I still check in with her now and to be honest, will probably always check in with her from time to time as long as she is working!
 She gave me mindfulness advice and helped me to manage my grief to be able to get through each day.

-Getting a counsellor was the best thing I did.
-I have to take a breath after just writing all of this let along the feelings that came with living through it!
+Getting a counsellor was such a help.
 I needed someone not emotionally attached to my situation to talk it all through and support me.